top of page

 天花老母垂玉線 收圓顯化在古東

-In 1941, Eternal Mother came down from Heaven and, through spirit writing, revealed a set of scriptures.
-They explained the meaning of Heaven’s Tao—Heaven’s Way—and the truths hidden within it.
-This collection became known as Mother’s Ten Admonishments (皇母訓子十誡).
+In 1941, Eternal Mother descended from Heaven and, through sand writing, revealed a set of scriptures.
+These writings explained the meaning of Heaven’s Tao—Heaven’s Way—and the truths hidden within it.
+This collection became known as Heavenly Mother’s Ten Admonishments (皇母訓子十誡).

-She spoke of an age long ago, when the primordial buddhas were sent into the human world to be refined through the trials of mortal life.
-But in those days, none of them wished to remain here.
+In those teachings, Eternal Mother spoke of an age long ago, when the primordial buddhas were sent into the human world to be refined through the trials of mortal life.
+Yet in those days, none wished to remain here.
 Their hearts longed to return to the pure realms above.

-To reassure them, Eternal Mother made a solemn promise: when the White Sun Era arrived, She would send down Tao to lead every soul back to their eternal home in Heaven.
+To reassure them, Eternal Mother made a solemn promise: when the White Sun Era arrived, Tao would descend to lead every soul back to its eternal home in Heaven.

 And so, to fulfill that promise, the golden line of Tao (金線) now flows through the sacred halls, carried by those who bear Heaven’s Mandate, guiding all who are willing to walk the path home.